mohabashir17/cisco-packet-tracer-labs/Day_18_multilayer_switch/README.md

 - Connectivity tested between VLANs and to the Internet (1.1.1.1)

 Rules used:
 * Last usable IP → Assigned to each SVI
 * Default route → Points to R1 G0/0

 ---

 ## Approach
 Steps followed:

-1. Remove router-on-a-stick configuration
+1. Enable Layer 3 routing on multilayer switch

+2. Convert switch port to Layer 3 routed port

-2. Configure Layer 3 point-to-point link between SW2 and R1
+3. Configure Layer 3 point-to-point link between SW2 and R1

-3. Configure default route on SW2 using R1 as next hop
+4. Configure default route on SW2 using R1 as next hop

-4. Create SVIs on SW2 (one per VLAN)
+5. Create SVIs on SW2 (one per VLAN)

-5. Assign last usable IP of each subnet to each SVI
+6. Assign last usable IP of each subnet to each SVI

-6. Test inter-VLAN connectivity using ping
+7. Test inter-VLAN connectivity using ping

-7. Test Internet connectivity by pinging 1.1.1.1
+8. Test Internet connectivity by pinging 1.1.1.1

 ---

 ## Configuration Summary
+* Enabled routing using `ip routing`
-* Configured Layer 3 routed link between SW2 and R1
+* Configured routed port using `no switchport`
-* Configured SVIs for each VLAN on multilayer switch
+* Configured SVIs using `interface vlan <vlan-number>`
 * Configured default route on SW2
 * Verified inter-VLAN communication
 * Verified Internet connectivity